-- (i) urge the Federal government to consider the immediate evacuation and resettlement of affected Communities from the flood prone and ravaged areas to temporary displaced persons camp; - (ii) mandate the Ministry of Humanitarian affairs and the National Emergency Management Agency, (NEMA) to provide relief materials to the flood affected areas; and - (iii) urge the Federal Government to immediately provide economic intervention programme to cushion the effect of this disaster.
+- (i) urge the Executive Arm of Government to: - (a) consider the immediate evacuation and resettlement of affected Communities from the flood prone and ravaged areas to temporary displaced persons camp, - (b) immediately provide economic intervention programme to cushion the effect of this disaster; - (ii) also urge the Ministry of Humanitarian Affairs, Disaster Management and Social Development and the National Emergency Management Agency (NEMA) to provide relief materials to the flood affected areas (HR.
+125/07/2023).

-10. Need to Improve Welfare Package for Members of the Armed Forces by Full Implementation of the Manual of Financial Administration for the Armed Forces of Nigeria (MAFA) 2017 Hon.
-Abdulsamad Dasuki
+17. Need to Improve Welfare Package for Members of the Armed Forces by Full Implementation of the Manual of Financial Administration for the Armed Forces of Nigeria (MAFA) 2017